 Certification and Infrastructure

-Beyond being HIPAA compliant, we leverage infrastructure that is HITRUST certified and SOC2 audited.
+Beyond being SOC2 and HIPAA compliant, we leverage infrastructure that is HITRUST certified.
 HITRUST is the leading and most widely recognized third-party auditing framework within healthcare.

-Synaptec Health’s infrastructure is hosted on Amazon Web Services (AWS) US-based eastern region.
+Synaptec Health’s infrastructure is hosted on Amazon Web Services (AWS) US-based eastern and western regions.

 Third parties do not have database or infrastructure access.